This page applies to dbtool in releases 6.8 and later. For older versions see DBTool Legacy.

 -c -clean

 Clean the database of unused/deleted data without locking the database.
 Any deleted items and unreferenced data will be permanently removed.
-It is possible to specify old submitted mailings to be removed as well:
+It is possible to specify some mailings to be removed as well.
+Multiple sub-options can be combined to better define which mailings to remove, except where explicitly denied.

 -all